 We highly prefer the Magical Ball Rack to use to rack the balls tightly rather than the old diamond rack.

-Rolling of the balls proves that the balls are not too tightly bounded.
+The Rolling of the balls proves that the balls are not too tightly bound.
 To rack tightly, Rack the balls and place your thumb inside of the racking so that there will be no space between balls.

 - 1 How to Rack Pool Balls – 8 Balls Setup